 As the federal regulatory champion of the Canadian Common Ground Alliance, the National Energy Board works with regional partners and stakeholder groups to raise awareness about safe work practices around pipelines and other buried infrastructure.

 We produce several publications that explain the Regulations and safe procedures for anyone working and living around pipelines – including our Guidance for Safe Crossings of NEB-Regulated Pipelines Using Agricultural Vehicles and Mobile Equipment, Excavation and Construction Near Pipelines, and many more.
-Please visit the NEB web site at www.neb-one.gc.ca and check our Damage Prevention pages to learn more.
+Please visit the NEB web site and check our Damage Prevention pages to learn more.

 - Date modified: